StephenCleary/blog-stephencleary-dotcom/blog/_posts/3022-04-14-cancellation-5-registration.md

 description: "Responding to cancellation requests by using registration."
 ---

-Last time I talked about how to respond to cancellation requests by polling for them.
+Last time in this series I talked about how to respond to cancellation requests by polling for them.
 That's a common approach for synchronous or CPU-bound code.
 In this post, I'm covering a pattern more common for asynchronous code: registration.

 Registration is a way for your code to get a callback immediately when cancellation is requested.
 This callback can then perform some operation (often calling a different API) to cancel the asynchronous operation.